-Twister4Azure In-Memory DataCache caches the loopinvariant (static) data across iterations in the memory of worker roles.
-Caching avoids the data download, loading and parsing cost of loop invariant input data, which then gets reused in the iterations.
-These data products are comparatively larger sized and consist of traditional MR keyvalue pairs.
+Twister4Azure In-Memory DataCache caches the loop-invariant (static) data across iterations in the memory of worker roles.
+Data caching avoids the download, loading and parsing cost of loop invariant input data, which gets reused in the iterations.
+These data products are comparatively larger sized and consist of traditional MapReduce key-value pairs.
 Twister4Azure maintains a single in-memory data cache storage per worker-role shared across map, reduce and merge workers, allowing the reuse of cached data across different tasks as well as across any MapReduce application within the same job.
-The caching of loopinvariant data gives significant speedups for the dataintensive iterative MapReduce applications.
+The caching of loop-invariant data gives significant speedups for the data-intensive iterative MapReduce applications.
 Broadcast data also utilize the data cache to optimize the data broadcasting as mentioned in Subsection D.